chris271/aws-vuepress-pipeline/README.md

 ```

 - The test stage definition appears as below in the pipeline definition.
+This stage has an input from the "RepoSource" artifact which comes from the Source stage.

 ```yaml
 #Run build using 'buildspec-test.yaml' to lint and run unit tests for current source